zainHaseeb/mslearn-dp100/instructions/01-create-a-workspace.md

 A lot of data science and machine learning experimentation is performed by running code in *notebooks*.
 Your compute instance includes fully featured Python notebook environments (*Jupyter* and *JuypyterLab*) that you can use for extensive work; but for basic notebook editing, you can use the built-in **Notebooks** page in Azure Machine learning studio.

 1. In Azure Machine Learning studio, view the **Notebooks** page.
+2. Close the whats new popup
-2. Open a **Terminal**, and ensure that its **Compute** is set to your compute instance and that the current path is the **/users/*your-user-name*** folder.
+3. Select **use terminal to clone from git repo** to open a terminal, and ensure that its **Compute** is set to your compute instance and that the current path is the **/users/your-user-name** folder.
-3. Enter the following command to clone a Git repository containing notebooks, data, and other files to your workspace:
+4. Enter the following command to clone a Git repository containing notebooks, data, and other files to your workspace:

     ```bash
     git clone https://github.com/MicrosoftLearning/mslearn-dp100